 The following checklist will help you do your best work.
-Make sure you do the following:
+Make sure you:

 Read the description of the task carefully.
 Organize your writing with a strong introduction, body, and conclusion.
 Use specific details and examples to fully support your ideas.
 Use words that are appropriate for your audience and purpose.

-□ Vary your sentences to make your writing interesting to read.
+Vary your sentences to make your writing interesting to read.
+Check for mistakes in grammar, spelling, punctuation, capitalization, an

-☐ Check for mistakes in grammar, spelling, punctuation, capitalization, and sentence formation.
+Check for mistakes in grammar, spelling, punctuation, capitalization, and sentence formation.

-NOTE: Pages 121 through 124 provide a sample student essay for this writing task at each of the four score points with commentary and rationale for the given score.
+NOTE: Pages 102 through 105 provide a sample student essay for this writing task at each of the four score points with commentary and rationale for the given score.
 The student responses have been typed with the students' own content, grammar, capitalization, and spelling.
 The CAHSEE Response to Writing Prompt Scoring Guide for this writing task may be found in the Teacher Guide for English-Language Arts.